 As you can see the supplier either stole the pictures, or they are the actual producer for this company.
 I suspect it is the the former but it’s possible they are the sole manufacturer.

 Then I went to Amazon and found that there is only one seller, Sitpack themselves.
 They are selling the product for $149!
 But look at the listing, there is so much to improve!

 I am pretty sure that this product would not cost more than $10 to manufacture.
 Wow, what a margin!

-Anyway, the point I want to get across is not to copy these companies, but to find ideas on blog sites and see how quick it is to research suppliers on Alibaba or Global Sources.
+Anyway, the point I want to get across is not to copy these companies, but to find ideas on blog sites and see how quick it is to buy from Alibaba or Global Sources.
 Add an accessory, change colors or do whatever you feel could improve the product.
 The best thing about subscribing to these sites is that you get ideas delivered for free to your email address.

 One of my favorite and most efficient way to find new private label products is at trade shows.

 There are hundreds of trade shows each year in many countries.
 You get to meet the supplier, see the products, and talk over details such as prices, models, and much more.
 On top of all of that I guarantee you that you will get inspired.

 To find local trade shows just Google an exhibition center near you, then browse their upcoming events and apply for a ticket.
 You might need to provide a business card and contact details, but you can order cards online for a few dollars these days.
 Going to a show prepared and with a professional image gives suppliers a great impression of you.